 Google Pay expands on Google's existing Android Pay functionality to include access to Google's card vault, allowing customers to quickly and securely make purchases on their Android mobile devices.
+Businesses can accept Google Pay on multiple browsers, making it quick and easy for customers to buy on both mobile and the web.

-By selecting Google Pay in your Android app or mobile web checkout, customers can pay using any cards associated with their Google accounts.
+By selecting Google Pay in your Android app or web checkout, customers can pay using any cards associated with their Google accounts.

 Where your business is domiciled dictates your ability to accept Google Pay.
 Most merchants located in the following regions – contingent on their processing settings – can accept Google Pay transactions from eligible customers with the indicated card types: